Offroute Leadership

 Events & Displays Assistant

-Chazz Burke
+Chazzlyn Burke

 Chazzlyn or Chazz is a Pittsburgh native and welding instructor at Industrial Arts Workshop.
 Chazzlyn graduated from Temple University with a background in theater tech and obtained a film certificate.
 Chazz joined Offroute to be another helping hand in the Pittsburgh arts scene.